SreaSrestha9/ApplitoolsRCAHackathon/README.md

       https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en&oco=0

 3. Chrome Webdriver is on your machine and is in the PATH.
-Here are some resources from the internet that'll help you.

     Download Chrome Webdriver from: